OSU-CS362-F16/362Exercises/templates/hw4/README.md

 In this assignment, we'll look at using a code coverage tool to measure the quality of the existing test suite and then explore where these metrics are useful (and where they are not).
 The `submissions/hw4` folder contains a new `pom.xml` that will pull down some new dependencies when you `mvn compile`.
 In particular, you'll get a new library containing a tool called Cobertura.

-The code below may have bugs in its functionality, throw exceptions where it shouldn't, etc.  Write your test cases for how you think the code should behave.
+The code below may have bugs in its functionality, throw exceptions where it shouldn't, etc.  Write your test cases for how you think the code should behave - submitting a failing test case may be appropriate.
 For this assignment, you will not be evaluated on the substance of your test cases, but writing good test cases will help you on a future assignment.

 ## Part 1) Code Coverage using Cobertura